BaseMax/wordpress-backuper/README.md

 # 📦 Wordpress-Backuper

-**Wordpress-Backuper** is a shell script by [Max Base](https://github.com/BaseMax) designed to create structured, compressed backups of a WordPress site—specifically focusing on core files, `wp-content`, and `uploads` by year.
+**Wordpress-Backuper** is a shell script by [Max Base](https://github.com/BaseMax) designed to create structured, compressed backups of a WordPress site-specifically focusing on core files, `wp-content`, and `uploads` by year.

 ---